Data exported from LabKey Server can be protected by:

-- Click Change Alternate IDs.
-Click to confirm; these alternates will not match any previously used alternate IDs.
+- Click OK to confirm: these alternate IDs will not match any previously used alternate IDs.

 Export/Publish Anonymized Data

 Now we are ready to export or publish this data, using the extra data protections in place.

 The following procedure will "Publish" the study, meaning a new child folder will be created and selected data from the study will be randomized and copied to it.

 - Return to the Manage tab.